scriptjumper/ariscu-assessment-scriptjumper-api-laravel/README.md

 ## Adding user authentication

 We’ll be securing our API by adding user authentication with JWT.
-For this, we’ll make use of a package called jwt-auth.
+For this, we’ll make use of a package called `jwt-auth`.
 Let’s install and set it up:

 ```
 $ composer require tymon/jwt-auth "1.0.*"